 3:42 video about the impact of diagnosis for two young twins

-Groups of students could each be assigned a different patient story (you can find more like these from the CDC (USA)or the NHS (UK)).
-After reading/viewing the story, groups could be shuffled so that each student represents a different patient in a discussion about the uses, benefits and limitations of genetic technologies in medicine.
+Students could be assigned one of 3-4 different patient stories such as those above (other examples- Jessica’s story, The Beery twins) After reading/viewing the story, groups could be formed so that each student represents a different patient in a discussion about the uses, benefits and limitations of genetic technologies in medicine.

 We are planning a series of researcher information pages targeted towards exposing students to the wide range of STEM careers that involve genomics.
 In the meantime, you can read or watch these existing resources from the Garvan Research Foundation to learn about the work of some of Garvan’s researchers.

 Amanda Khoury and Kate Giles Epigenetics (1:42 video)

 Genomics has a wide range of applications in medicine.
 One of these is in treating cancer.
 The following videos could be used when addressing applications of DNA sequencing or when discussing cancer as a non-infectious disease:

 What is the Genomic Cancer Medicine Program?
 (1:22 animation)